keremoktar/keremoktar.github.io/docs/stats.md

 # <a name="power"></a> Power Analyses in R

-## Intro: A Deadly Disease
+## Intro to a cucumber-flavored tutorial.
-Imagine that you tested negative for a deadly disease.
+Imagine that you tested negative for a fake disease, cucumberitis (congrats!).
 Should you celebrate?

-It depends on the following: How likely is the test to just say negative---even when you are sick---because it is a weak, bad test?
-A good, _powerful_ test would almost never do that---if it says that you are sick, it is because you are (formally, Power = P(identify H0 = F | H1 = T) = 1 - false negative rate).
+Maybe.
+It depends on whether the test is any good.
+In particular, how likely is the test to turn out negative when you actually have cucumberitis?
+If it often turns out negative inaccurately, that makes it a weak, bad test.
+A good, _powerful_ test would almost never do that---if it says that you are sick, it is because you are.

 Powerful tests are therefore informative, and weak tests are misleading---in fact, you would probably be **very upset** if you learned that your medical test was weak (imagine a false-negative cancer test!). **In psychology, our tests are often much weaker than we think they are, and we should be upset, too;** because we often take costly actions (e.g., abondoning study designs, rejecting hypotheses, etc.) based on weak tests.

-To know if you have a weak test, you minimally need to know two things: what big is your effect, and how big is your sample?
+To know if you have a weak test, you minimally need to know two things: how big is your effect, and how big is your sample?

-### Why Do We Blindly Do Weak Tests?
-You Know More Than You Think.
+### Why Do We Do Weak Tests?
 > “I can’t do a power analysis because I have no idea what the effect size is.
 If I knew the effect size, I wouldn't have to run the study in the first place!

 This is a common objection, and underlies why many still don't do power analyses---but it turns out, we know much more than we think we do.
 For instance, here is a distribution of effect sizes from a meta-analysis of meta-analyses in social psychology collecting effect sizes across ~25,000 studies over 100 years in diverse research areas (credits to Jake Westfall for [this analysis](http://jakewestfall.org/blog/index.php/2015/06/16/dont-fight-the-power-analysis/)):